Between Fences

 Everyday Icon Captures Audiences

 Between Fences explored how people divide and protect, offend and defend through the boundaries they build.
 An everyday icon surprised and delighted audiences by telling stories about ownership and identity.
+This project advanced a historical perspective of landscape and boundaries that has remained relevant to this day.
 Americans have fenced millions of miles and countless rivals have seized post, rail, board, and wire to stake a claim for home and happiness.

 Chain link fence shaped an exhibition that immersed people in environments that provided an emotional and historical setting for the exploration of relationships: neighbor-to-neighbor, community-to-community, and nation-to-nation.
 I transformed an overlooked object of design into a gateway that put people in touch with issues ranging from personal histories to national politics.
 My design concept turned empty space into a memorable experience.